augustvc/WhittedShaders/README.md

 # Functionality:
 The program prints some performance information every single frame (measured with the C# Stopwatch class).
 This is the average of all the frames since starting the program.
-Mesh loading using a library
+Mesh loading using a library.
-Instancing, using the same BVH for multiple instances of the same object, by transforming the ray Diffuse and reflective materials
+Instancing, using the same BVH for multiple instances of the same object, by transforming the ray.
+Diffuse and reflective materials.
-Normal interpolation for smoother looking surfaces
+Normal interpolation for smoother looking surfaces.